jhpyle/docassemble/_docs/docker.md

 configuration.
 A [cron] job will be installed that takes care of renewing the certificates.

-We can test whether the SSL certificates work by going to `https://justice.example.com`.
-We should see the default [Apache] page again, but with encryption this time.
+You can test whether the SSL certificates work by going to `https://justice.example.com`.
+You should see the default [Apache] page again, but with encryption this time.

-Now we are ready to run **docassemble**.
-First we need to create a short text file called `env.list` that contains some configuration options for **docassemble**.
+Now you are ready to run **docassemble**.
+First you need to create a short text file called `env.list` that contains some configuration options for **docassemble**.